 The Machine Room housed a number of woodworking machines including three high speed bench drills, three circular saws and ingeniously designed jigs and purpose built drilling machines.
 All the machines were connected to an extraction system which collected the saw-dust which a local butcher would call in for, each week and take away to use in his shop!

-The first stage in manufacture was to drill a 3/8” hole for the neck to be inserted.
-After the neck had been glued in the guide holes for the ears and nose were drilled.
+This is where we used to drill all the holes into all the heads and bodies for screw eyes, necks for the wooden-ball heads and various body parts were cut and sanded.
+The first stage in preparing the wooden ball heads for Type SS puppets was to drill a 3/8” hole for the neck to be inserted.
+After the neck had been glued in, the guide holes for the ears and nose were drilled.
 This was accomplished using a specially designed twin-drilling machine.
 The wooden ball was placed onto a raised jig, as seen in the photograph.
 The operator is lowering a fixed weight which was used to bang the back of the ‘head.’
 A nail inserted in the centre of the raised jig marked the position for the guide hole for the nose.

 Other machines, such as sanding discs and wire brush ‘finishing’ discs were found in the machine room, so at times it could become a very noisy and dusty place to work in.